Udviklingsplatformen

 Read more

-Do you need advice as a self-producing performing artist, performer or producer?
-Then come to Drop-in-Advice at UP on the first Wednesday of every month.
+Do you need advice as a self-producing performing artist, company, or producer?
+Then come by at UP's Open Advisory on the first Wednesday of every month.

 Read more